ST-TOMAS-Workshop/stm32u5_workshop/lpmodes/lpmodes_theory.md

 - When needed, the IP request the system clock to update its status register

 ## Core Domain
-A new clock control bits `xxSMEN` for CD peripherals requesting clock when MCU is in Sleep mode.
+A new clock control bits **xxSMEM** for CD peripherals requesting clock when MCU is in Sleep mode.

 ![image](./img/cd.png)

 ## Smart Run Domain
-Additional SRD Autonomous clock control bits `xxAMEN` to enable SRD peripherals clock when the MCU is in Stop mode with SRD in DRun mode.
+Additional SRD Autonomous clock control bits **xxAMEN** to enable SRD peripherals clock when the MCU is in Stop mode with SRD in DRun mode.

 ![image](./img/srd.png)

 # No more EXTI
 <ainfo>
 Almost all EXTI lines are not needed for peripheries to generate interrupt for wake up event.BEST in